philion/taskbot/README.md

 - generic discord wrapper for any CLI?
 - containerize the bot
 - pytest reports, and how are they stored in GH actions?
+- better formatting on the results, length<2000, cols to display, etc.
+- separate unit from intergration tests.